-- On August 20, 1917 the British Government made a declaration that the policy of His Majesty’s Government is that of increasing association of Indians in every branch of administration and the gradual development of self-governing of institutions with a view to progressive realization of responsible government in British India as an integral part of the British empire.
+On August 20, 1917, the British Government made a declaration that the policy of His Majesty’s Government is that of increasing association of Indians in every branch of administration and the gradual development of self-governing of institutions with a view to the progressive realization of responsible government in British India as an integral part of the British empire.

-- The Upper House was called Council of state composed of 60 members of whom 34 were elected.
+The Upper House was called the Council of state composed of 60 members of whom 34 were elected.

-- The lower House was called Legislative Assembly composed of 144 members of whom 104 were elected.
+The lower House was called the Legislative Assembly composed of 144 members of whom 104 were elected.

-- This act provided for the establishment of Public Service Commission in 1926 for recruiting Civil Servants .
+This act provided for the establishment of the Public Service Commission in 1926 for recruiting Civil Servants.

-- The act of 1919 also provided for the separation of provincial budget from the central Budget*.
+The act of 1919 also provided for the separation of the provincial budget from the central Budget*.

-- This act was could not fulfil the expectations of people in India, this it led to the birth of “Swaraj” (Self-government) agitation under the leadership of Mahatma Gandhi.
+This act was could not fulfil the expectations of people in India, this is led to the birth of “Swaraj” (Self-government) agitation under the leadership of Mahatma Gandhi.